FCG 3.2 Themes

 CDD measures must also include taking reasonable steps to understand the ownership and control structure of a customer where the customer is a legal person, trust, company, foundation or similar legal arrangement.2

-Firms are required to keep written records in circumstances where all possible means of identifying the beneficial owner of a body corporate have been taken and the beneficial cannot be identified satisfactorily or at all.
+Firms are required to keep written records in circumstances where all possible means of identifying the beneficial owner of a body corporate have been taken and the beneficial owner cannot be identified satisfactorily or at all.
 In circumstances where the beneficial owner of a body corporate cannot be identified, reasonable measures must be taken to verify the identity of the senior person in the body corporate responsible for managing it.
 In doing so, firms should keep written records made of the actions taken and any difficulties encountered.2

 Firms are required to collect proof of company registration (or an excerpt from the register) before establishing a business relationship with certain legal entities including a company subject to the requirements of Part 21A of the Companies Act 2006, a limited liability partnership or an eligible Scottish partnership.
 Firms are required to report to Companies House discrepancies between this information and information which otherwise becomes available to them in the course of complying with the Money Laundering Regulations.
 Firms may wish to refer to further guidance from the Companies House.
 2